ErnestoHkirk/TweetSentimentAnalysis/README.md

 # Set-Up Requirements

-1. This program requires you to create a twitter development account in order to access their api and collect the tweets. https://developer.twitter.com/en/apply-for-access.html
+1. This program requires you to create a twitter development account in order to access their api to collect the tweets from the user you are analyzing. https://developer.twitter.com/en/apply-for-access.html

-2. Once your account has been approved, you will be able to access the keys required to run this program.
+2. Once your account has been approved, you will be able to access the keys required to access twitters api.
-* AWS_ACCESS_KEY
-* AWS_SECRET_KEY
 * TWITTER_CONSUMER_KEY
 * TWITTER_CONSUMER_SECRET
 * TWITTER_ACCESS_TOKEN_KEY
 * TWITTER_ACCESS_TOKEN_SECRET

+3.
+* AWS_ACCESS_KEY
+* AWS_SECRET_KEY